 If you are allowed to use more than one fan with your software license, you will have an "Add a Test Fan" button on the left side.
-Click the Add a Test Fan button once for each of the fan/gauge pairs you would like to add.
-You can use the button to delete a fan/gauge pair, or you can use the
+Click the fan/gauge pairs you would like to add.
+You can use the 💌 button to delete a fan/gauge pair, or you can use the 💷 button to make that fan/gauge pair the primary (placing it as "#1" Fan).